kenobech/Climate-Change-Forecasting-Project/README.md

 # Climate-Change-Forecasting-Project
 This project explores and forecasts climate change patterns over 60 years (1960–2020) using temperature and precipitation data from five major U.S. cities: Boston, Los Angeles, New York, Washington, D.C., and Chicago.
-It uses Python-based data analysis, visualization, and time series forecasting techniques to extract insights and build a 5-year forecast for average temperature trends.
+It uses Python-based data analysis, visualization, and time series forecasting techniques to extract insights and build a 5-year forecast for average temperature trends using Facebook Prophet.

 ## Dataset